srajagopal/DevJam/Lab Guides/Lab 3 - Publish APIs/README.md

 **Publishing an API Product**

-1)  From the Apigee Edge Management UI, go to Publish → API Products
+1)  From the Apigee Edge Management UI, go to Publish → Products

 2)  Click on ‘+ Product’ button to add a new product